css518/UniCoR/README.md

 ├── requirements.txt
 ```

-## Data
+### Dataset
 UniCoR is designed for evaluating Cross-Language Hybrid Code Retrieve.
 It contains selected instances from CodeJamData, AtCoder, XLCoST, CodeSearchNet and XCodeEval.
-In this paper, the first four datasets are used as Empirical Benchmarks for phenomenon analysis, while the last dataset contains more programming languages and a larger data volume, making it more comprehensive for verifying the true performance of models.
+In this paper, the first four datasets are used as Empirical Benchmarks for phenomenon analysis, while the last dataset(XCodeEval) contains more programming languages and a larger data volume, making it more comprehensive for verifying the true performance of models.

-**Data Statistics:**
+**evaluation data statistics:**
 |dataset|Languages|DatasetSize|Problem|CodeTokens|NLTokens|
 |----|----|----|----|----|----|
 |CodeJamData | 2 | 402 | 21 | 764 | 75 |